MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdtfedtaction/nf-wdtfedtaction-iwdtfenhanceddevicetestsupportaction2-put_skiprestart.md

 # IWDTFEnhancedDeviceTestSupportAction2::put_SkipRestart

 ## -description

 Sets a value that indicates whether the target device should be restarted by default.

 This property is write-only.

+## -parameters

+### -param bSkipRestart

+A BOOL value indicating if the device should be restarted.

+## -returns

 ## -remarks

-The <a href="/windows-hardware/drivers/ddi/index">Enable</a> and
-<a href="/windows-hardware/drivers/ddi/wdtfedtaction/nf-wdtfedtaction-iwdtfenhanceddevicetestsupportaction2-disable">Disable</a> methods
-attempt to restart the target device by default.
+The <a href="/windows-hardware/drivers/ddi/index">Enable</a> and <a href="/windows-hardware/drivers/ddi/wdtfedtaction/nf-wdtfedtaction-iwdtfenhanceddevicetestsupportaction2-disable">Disable</a> methods attempt to restart the target device by default.
 Use this method to skip that step.

 ## -see-also

 <a href="/windows-hardware/drivers/ddi/wdtfedtaction/nn-wdtfedtaction-iwdtfenhanceddevicetestsupportaction2">IWDTFEnhancedDeviceTestSupportAction2</a>